 Changes in Internal Control over Financial Reporting.
-There were no changes in our internal control over financial reporting during the first quarter of fiscal year 2007 that have materially affected, or that are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal control over financial reporting during our second fiscal quarter ended February 24, 2007 that have materially affected, or that are reasonably likely to materially affect, our internal control over financial reporting.